 Travel around the world without ever leaving your armchair!
-Reading is one of the best forms of escapism and can open your mind to different perspectives and diverse culture.
+Reading is one of the best ways to escape and can open your mind to different perspectives and diverse culture.
 Check out the best travel books of all time to add to your reading bucket list.

 Discover travel-inspired fiction novels to ignite your imagination, non-fiction travel guides to inspire your next vacation, and beautiful coffee table books filled with travel photography to cure your wanderlust.
 Snatch up these titles for yourself, or gift them to a fellow travel lover.
 Happy reading!

 Best Fiction Travel Books

 Wild by Cheryl Strayed: In the wake of personal tragedy, a young woman sets out on a mission to find herself.
 With zero experience or training, she backpacks across the thousand mile long Pacific Crest Trail from California to Washington State.
 It’s the ultimate, inspirational story of a #solofemaletraveler.
 Popularized by the movie starring Reese Witherspoon, you can also find it on my list of the Best Tavel Movies of All Time.

 My Brilliant Friend by Elena Ferrante: This lovely coming of age story follows two young girls in a poor but vibrant neighborhood on the outskirts of Naples, Italy.
 The observant protagonist beautifully captures the essence of a neighborhood, a city, and a country in the midst of transformation.
 Read the whole series, then watch the drama unfold on HBO.

 The Great Alone by Kristin Hannah: This adventure follows a family who moves to the unforgiving, untamed Alaskan wilderness to live off the grid.
 Their family begins to fracture as they face perils both within and without their remote cabin.
 This portrait of strength and survival is sure to linger with you long after the final page.